 Quick reference for what good looks like

-This focuses on the aspects which most commonly need extra attention and is certainly not an exhaustive list.
+This list focuses on the aspects which most commonly need extra attention and is certainly not exhaustive:

 - The overall last updated date is within the last two weeks.
 Account Summaries must be updated at least every two weeks.